yourlsd/Recommendation/Article Recommendation/README.txt

 Parent data was extracted from WP download 5-10: select all the records with template-article, excluding Parent ID=0.
 Popular data was pulled from Adobe analytics.
 Using segment WordPress-article and see the Visits of pages.
+(Should see the Entry page instead!)
 Integrate the 'visits' column to Parent data.
 The integrated one is 'Parent and Popular' data.